Frank Patrick (ice hockey): NHL

-That off-season Ross, who had been working as the general manager and coach of the Boston Bruins, offered the coaching position to Patrick for the 1934–35 season, so Ross could focus on managing the team.
+That off-season Art Ross, who had been working as the general manager and coach of the Boston Bruins, offered the coaching position to Patrick for the 1934–35 season, so Ross could focus on managing the team.
 Patrick accepted, earning $10,500 for the season.
-However the two did not work well, and after two seasons with the team Patrick was let go in 1936, with Ross again assuming the coaching duties.
-There was also allegations that Patrick was drunk during the Bruins' series against the Toronto Maple Leafs in the 1936 playoffs; Patrick's daughter Francis instead thought he may have had bipolar disorder, though a diagnosis was never made.
+However the two did not work well together, and after two seasons with the team Patrick was let go in 1936, with Ross again assuming the coaching duties.
+There were also allegations that Patrick was drunk during the Bruins' series against the Toronto Maple Leafs in the 1936 playoffs; Patrick's daughter Francis instead thought that he may have had bipolar disorder, though a diagnosis was never made.

 Later life

 After the WHL disbanded in 1926, Patrick spent the next two years away from hockey.
 He became involved in prospecting for gold and silver in the Cariboo Mountains region of BC, though was unsuccessful.
 In 1933 he borrowed money from Joe and invested into mining and oil interests in BC, though gave that up after four years and losing most of the investment, which totaled around $300,000.

 In 1928 he helped form a new minor league, the Pacific Coast Hockey League.
 Patrick owned one team, the Vancouver Lions, and served as the first president of the league.
 He also continued to manage the Denman Arena, which he kept busy with events.
 However the Denman Arena burned down the night of August 19, 1936.
 He was hired by the Montreal Canadiens of the NHL in April 1940 to work as the business manager of the team, however conflicts with the team's manager Tommy Gorman led to Patrick leaving after a few months in 1941 when he took a up a position with the Canadian Car and Foundry, which was owned by the same group that owned the Canadiens.

 After his hockey career Patrick had financial issues, which led to him developing an alcohol addiction.
 Lester tried to help financially, and the NHL provided a $300 per month pension.
 He also kept working on innovations for hockey, including an unbreakable hockey stick developed with lamination process, however by the time it was finished fibre glass sticks had been created, making Patrick's model obsolete.

-Lester died on June 1, 1960 in Victoria.
+Lester died on June 1, 1960, in Victoria.
 Patrick was not well and was unable to attend the funeral of his brother, and on June 29, 1960, he too died, in Vancouver from a heart attack.
 Patrick and his wife Catherine had three children: one son and two daughters.
+He was interred in the family plot at the Royal Oak Burying Park.